 Managing your content calendar can be a big task.
-The new editorial calendar allows you to organise all your content and the team members the content is assigned to, as well as coordinating campaigns and managing projects.
+The new editorial calendar allows you to organise all your content and the team members the content is assigned to, as well as coordinate campaigns and manage projects.
 There’s a month, week, daily and list view, displaying content across all channels – blogs, email, social and more.

 Email updates and optimisation

 Following the launch of the live optimisation view for Blogging last year, this year sees the launch of the new email optimisation view.
-Spotting potential problems with your emails before you send them, so that you can rectify and increase deliverability and click-through rates.
+Spotting potential problems with your emails before you send them so that you can rectify them and increase deliverability and click-through rates.

 Workflow Branching Logic